 Ames Laboratory does not have any point sources of effluents requiring National Pollutant Discharge Elimination System (NPDES) permits.
 The Laboratory discharges wastewater to the ISU sanitary sewer system, which discharges into the City of Ames sanitary sewer system.
 The City of Ames has an NPDES permit.
 The City of Ames has an agreement for wastewater pretreatment with ISU, which includes Ames Laboratory's wastewater.
-Both the City of Ames and

-ISU sampled the university's wastewater effluent using EPA protocols and methods in 2013 as part of this agreement.
-Since existing DOE buildings are on land leased from ISU, the ISU storm-water permit (MS4s) covers Ames Laboratory activities.
-The Laboratory discharged approximately 2,325,330 gallons of wastewater to ISU's sanitary sewer system in 2013.
+Both the City of Ames and ISU sampled the university's wastewater effluent using EPA protocols and methods in 2014 as part of this agreement.
+The Laboratory discharged approximately 4,742,140 gallons of wastewater to ISU's sanitary sewer system in 2014.
 Wastewater trends are summarized in Figure 3.7-1.